 You can see pictures of Fernilee which are provided by:

 - The river Goyt, which flows through Horwich End and Whaley Bridge, was formerly the boundary between Derbyshire and Cheshire, separating the parishes of Taxal (St James's Church) and Fernilee.
 Originally, Fernilee was united with Chapel en le Frith, which was then a chapelry in the parish of Hope.
 However when Chapel en le Frith became an independent parish in 1297, Fernilee remained part of Hope, where it stayed until in 1898, when it was transferred to Buxton.
 Shortly after (1905) it became a separate parish, then in 1966, it was joined with Taxal, in the diocese of Chester.
 For the purposes of civil administration, however Taxal and Fernilee are now in Derbyshire.

+administrative areas in which Fernilee has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SK028785 (Lat/Lon: 53.303429, -1.959451), Fernilee which are provided by:
+You can see maps centred on OS grid reference SK028785 (Lat/Lon: 53.303441, -1.959445), Fernilee which are provided by: